ULFIT KOREAN MEDICAL CLINIC

 2026.01.07

-Do you know that the smartphone your child is currently using can cause not only vision loss but also facial asymmetry?
-Recently, an increasing number of growing children are visiting clinics due to sudden jaw pain.
-Compared to adults whose growth has finished, smartphones are particularly detrimental to children in their developmental stages, who experience significant physical changes.
-This is because the repetitive posture adopted when looking at a smartphone and the characteristic walking pattern observed while walking and looking at a smartphone can lead to body imbalance and facial asymmetry.
+Did you know that the smartphone your child is currently using can cause not only vision deterioration but also facial asymmetry?
+Recently, the number of growing children visiting the clinic due to sudden jaw pain has been increasing.
+Compared to adults who have finished growing, smartphones are particularly detrimental to children in the growth stage where physical changes are significant.
+This is because the postures repeatedly adopted when looking at a smartphone and the characteristic walking patterns that appear when walking while looking at a smartphone lead to physical imbalance and facial asymmetry.
 Is your face in photos even slightly crooked?
 If so, is your jaw okay?
-When you meet people who are concerned about temporomandibular joint disorder or facial asymmetry, they often complain of other physical symptoms in addition to aesthetic complexes.
-Temporomandibular joint disorder may not just be a jaw problem.
-It could be a cause of health issues.
-Even at this moment, as you chew, swallow, and speak, are you inadvertently ignoring the unusual signals your temporomandibular joint might be sending?
-Facial asymmetry correction is not just a treatment to become aesthetically pleasing; it is a process of finding health.
-29 Facial Correction Exercises You Can Do at Home Without Surgery!
-Put down the smartphone in your hand for a moment and start now, either for your child or for yourself.
-Facial asymmetry correction begins with correcting your small habits.
+When meeting people who are concerned about temporomandibular joint disorders or facial asymmetry, they often complain of other physical symptoms in addition to appearance-related complexes.
+A temporomandibular joint disorder may not just be a problem with the jaw.
+It could be the cause of abnormalities in our health.
+Even at this moment as you chew, swallow, and speak, are you inadvertently ignoring the abnormal signals sent by your jaw joint?
+Facial asymmetry correction is not just a treatment to become aesthetically beautiful, but a process of regaining health.
+29 facial correction exercise methods you can do at home without surgery!
+Put down the smartphone in your hand for a moment and start now for your child or for yourself.
+Facial asymmetry correction begins with correcting your small, everyday habits.

-Publication of a paper on the correction of facial asymmetry that improved with Korean medicine treatment.
+Publication of a paper on facial asymmetry correction improved through Korean medical treatment

 2026.01.07